-11.1 The Chief Inspector's annual appraisal will be completed by the Director of Access to Justice.
-In making arrangements for annual appraisals, the

-Department will consider the Chief Inspector's statutory remit, and sources of information/evidence that demonstrate the Chief Inspector's impact and effectiveness.
+11.1 The Chief Inspector's annual appraisal will usually be completed by the DoJ Director of Access to Justice.
+In making arrangements for annual appraisals the DoJ will consider the Chief Inspector's statutory remit, and sources of information/evidence that demonstrate the Chief Inspector's impact and effectiveness.